semaphoreci/docs/projects-yaml-reference_5b6813d20428631d7a89afa9.md

 `sem get projects` command.

-The value of the `name` property should be unique among all Semaphore 2.0 projects of the same organization and must only contain ASCII characters without spaces.
+The value of the `name` property should be unique among all Semaphore 2.0 projects of the same organization and must only contain ASCII characters, dashes and underscores – space characters are not allowed.

 Using the same YAML file with different `name` values, will create multiple copies of the same GitHub repository in Semaphore 2.0.